hugojira/hugojira/README.md

-Hello, I have a bachelor degree in physics and currently I'm an aspiring Data Scientist.
+Hello, I have a bachelor degree in physics and currently I'm studying Data Science.

 I'm mainly interested in Machine Learning, NLP, Data Visualization.